VFX Tools & Techniques /// Substance Painter 3D Asset Texturing With Anton Egorov

-In our second live online VFX demo, digital artist and Catalyst Visual Effects tutor Anton Egorov showed us some pro tips on 3D asset texturing using 3D material creation software Substance Painter.
+In our second live online VFX demo, Visual Effects, Digital Arts & Animation tutor Anton Egorov showed us some pro tips on 3D asset texturing using 3D material creation software Substance Painter.
 Learn more and watch the full demo.

 A software with substance: Adobe Substance Painter is the leading programme for 3D digital materials.
 Like Photoshop, but with a whole extra dimension of tools, Substance Painter allows digital artists, animators, game designers and the like to take their skills beyond the 2D canvas and expand their creative potential.
 For this reason, it’s a VFX industry standard – an essential skill we teach to our Visual Effects students.

 A Texture of Quarantine